Alamut Castle: Concealment and emergence: Imamat at Alamut

-With the death of Hassan-i Sabbah in 1124 AD, the Alamut fortress was now in the command of the da’i Kiya Buzurg Ummid, under whose direction Ismaili-Seljuq relations improved.
-However, this was not without a test of the strength of Buzurg Ummid's command, and consequently the Seljuks began an offensive in 1126 AD on the Isma'ili strongholds of Rudbar and Quhistan.
+With the death of Hassan-i Sabbah in 1124, the Alamut fortress was now in the command of the da’i Kiya Buzurg Ummid, under whose direction Ismaili-Seljuq relations improved.
+However, this was not without a test of the strength of Buzurg Ummid's command, and consequently the Seljuks began an offensive in 1126 on the Isma'ili strongholds of Rudbar and Quhistan.
 Only after these assaults failed did the Seljuq sultan Ahmad Sanjar concede to recognise the independence of the Isma'ili territories.

 Muhammad ibn Kiya Buzurg

-Accordingly, Muḥammad succeeded Kiya Buzurg Ummid in 1138 AD.
+Accordingly, Muḥammad succeeded Kiya Buzurg Ummid in 1138.
 Though they expected some resistance to his rule, the fragmented Seljuks were met with continued solidarity amongst the Ismailis, who remained unified under Muhammad's command.
 The early part of Muhammad's rule saw a continued low level of conflict, enabling the Nizaris to acquire and construct a number of fortresses in the Qumis and Rudbar regions, including the castles of Sa’adat-kuh, Mubarak-kuh, and Firuz-kuh.

 Imam Hasan ‘ala Dhikrihi al-Salam

-Taken by illness in 1162 AD, Muhammad was succeeded by Hasan, who was then about thirty-five years of age.
+Taken by illness in 1162, Muhammad was succeeded by Hasan, who was then about thirty-five years of age.
 Only two years after his accession, the Imam Hasan, apparently conducted a ceremony known as qiyama (resurrection) at the grounds of the castle of Alamut, whereby the Imam would once again become visible to his community of followers in and outside of the Nizārī Ismā'īlī state.
 Given Juvayni's polemical aims, and the fact that he burned the Ismā'īlī libraries which may have offered much more reliable testimony about the history, scholars have been dubious about his narrative but are forced to rely on it given the absence of alternative sources.
-Fortunately, descriptions of this event are also preserved in Rashid al-Din’s narrative and recounted in the Haft Bab-i Abi Ishaq, an Ismaili book of the 15th century AD.
+Fortunately, descriptions of this event are also preserved in Rashid al-Din’s narrative and recounted in the Haft Bab-i Abi Ishaq, an Ismaili book of the 15th century.
 However, these are either based on Juvayni, or don't go into great detail.
 No contemporary Ismaili account of the events has survived.